 How it Works

-This does include explanations of the slang terms unique to Colombia, but it’s far from only about that.
-A major focus of the eBook and associated study materials is on the idiomatic expressions and phrases from international Spanish that are essential for any social interaction in Colombia and beyond.
-It also covers the hundreds of little turns of phrase (stuff like: “what have you been up to?”, “by the way”, “you’ve gotta be kidding me!”, “long time, no speak!”) that we often take for granted in English, but generally struggle to find equivalents for when speaking Spanish.
+This includes hundreds of little turns of phrase (stuff like: “what have you been up to?”, “by the way”, “you’ve gotta be kidding me!”, “long time, no speak!”) that we often take for granted in English, but generally struggle to find equivalents for when speaking Spanish.

-- The products teach how to speak natural-sounding Spanish and master Colombian slang; material that is not easy to find elsewhere
+- The course teaches how to speak natural-sounding Spanish and master Colombian slang; material that is not easy to find elsewhere

 - Includes hundreds of extremely useful phrases and expressions that you’ll immediately find yourself using in real life conversations and social interactions

-- Flashcards and Quizlet access provide a handy way to bolster your learning and to commit the hundreds of terms and example sentences covered to memory
+- Flashcards, assignments, quizzes and other study tasks provide a handy way to bolster your learning and to commit the hundreds of terms and example sentences covered to memory

-- The requirement for students to have at least a very basic knowledge of Spanish means this study kit won't be suitable for all
+- The requirement for students to have at least a very basic knowledge of Spanish means the course won’t be suitable for those with zero knowledge of Spanish.

 - Inclusion of some explicit terms means it’s best avoided by children and the easily-offended